bnsx/write-excel-file/README.md

 #### Cell Data

-When not using a schema, one can provide a `columns` parameter to specify a width of a column:
+When not using a schema, one can provide a separate `columns` parameter to specify column widths:

 ```js
 // Set Column #3 width to "20 characters".